05/31/18 15:51 Filed in: Real Estate | Finance

 A mountain town at heart, the use of native stone, wood and planting ensures the feeing of "oneness" throughout the city.

 Many of our structures are listed on the National Register of Historic Places and are a delight in themselves.

 Shown here is the Church of the Incarnation.
-It is located prominantly on the East end of Main Street and founded in 1875.
+It is located prominently on the East end of Main Street and founded in 1875.

-The gardens around the church are open and accessable to all who walk by, and are a fabulous example of the gardening skills of the members.
+The gardens around the church are open and accessible to all who walk by, and are a fabulous example of the gardening skills of the members.

 06/29/17 14:35 Filed in: Day Trippin' | Scenics